Guaana/guaana.github.io/api/page/faq.md

 ### Q: “Ok, I have this awesome idea/research - definitely worth a Moonshot.
 Is anyone going to steal it?”

-Moonshots are related to known global topics and therefor don’t need intellectual property protection.
+Moonshots are related to known global topics and therefore don’t need intellectual property protection.

 We believe that **instead** of getting your ideas stolen you can **find people** from around the world to **team up with.** People are awesome like that.
 That’s how Guaana came to life.